PhenoApps/Coordinate/paper/paper.md

 # Summary

-`Coordinate` is an Android application that is used to organize sample identifiers into virtual grids.
+Efficient and accurate sample organization is one of the most important aspects of modern biological science. `Coordinate` is an Android application that is used to organize sample identifiers into virtual grids.
 Sample identifiers are collected via text or barcode into individual cells that are structured in a Cartesian coordinate grid.
 Grids inherit properties from user-defined templates including their size, row and column naming, metadata fields, and any specific cells to exclude from data entry.
-Grids are exported as CSV files that are easily integrated into downstream analysis pipelines since metadata fields can be customized.
+Grids are exported as CSV files that are easily integrated into downstream analysis pipelines since metadata fields are user-defined.
 Grids can also be grouped into projects and exported as a single ZIP file. `Coordinate` can be further customized with options to change the cell travel direction, add notification sounds, and adjust the level of uniqueness required for incoming sample identifiers.
 Two default templates are included with `Coordinate`: DNA Plate and Seed Tray.

+# Statement of need

+Statistical power increases with the number of samples being used for analysis, but managing samples at scale requires optimized tools and worfklows to minimize mistakes.
+Organizational errors impede scientific progress and can lead to erroneous results or publication retractions [@Ying:2013,@Lee:2013,@Moloney:2017].
+Many life science research activites organize samples into grids and require metadata to be collected for downstream analyses. `Coordinate` enables robust and customizable grid-based data collection by creating a mobile, virtual grid layout that can be populated as samples are collected.
+In contrast to unstructured approaches, `Coordinate` provides standardized data workflows that reduce mistakes and allow for more efficient sample collection.

 # Example applications